MaSchm1983/eoa_dps_parser/README.md

 - fill bar filling does not scale correct to peak DPS as max (should now work)
 - selecting an old combat log again might cause a crash of the parser (should now work)
 - some struggleson special characters like in Tarkrîp need to be fixed with unicodedata or anything else
+- loremaster wizard fire doesn't count ==> You hit the Snow-lurker for 51 points of Light damage to Morale.
+But routine tracks for skill name before "for" and this dosen't occur here.
+Thus I need to set group3 (DMG) fix on searching between "for" and "points"
+- LM and cappy pets: Tracking of their damage does currently not work.